in-the-keyhole/keyhole-virus-tracker-ui/README.md

 ----
-## Byzantine Flu Full Stack Setup
+## Keyhole Virus Tracker Full Stack Setup

 #### Setup Steps
-1. Set up and run Byzantine Hyperledger Fabric:  https://github.com/in-the-keyhole/byzantine-flu
+1. Set up and run Byzantine Hyperledger Fabric:  https://github.com/in-the-keyhole/keyhole-virus-tracker

     - This project implements a HyperLedger blockchain network with chaincode that manages a ledger of Influenza tests.
 The chaincode implements functions to create and retrieve Influenza test results.